Atmospheric entry: PICA-X

 PICA-X is ten times less expensive to manufacture than the NASA PICA heat shield material.

 PICA-3

 A second enhanced version of PICA—called PICA-3—was developed by SpaceX during the mid-2010s.
 It was first flight tested on the Crew Dragon spacecraft in 2019 during the flight demonstration mission, in April 2019, and put into regular service on that spacecraft in 2020.

+HARLEM

+PICA and most other ablative TPS materials are either proprietary or classified, with formulations and manufacturing processes not disclosed in the open literature.
+This limits the ability of researchers to study these materials and hinders the development of thermal protection systems.
+Thus, the High Enthalpy Flow Diagnostics Group (HEFDiG) at the University of Stuttgart has developed an open carbon-phenolic ablative material, called the HEFDiG Ablation-Research Laboratory Experiment Material (HARLEM), from commercially available materials.
+HARLEM is prepared by impregnating a preform of a carbon fiber porous monolith (such as Calcarb rigid carbon insulation) with a solution of resole phenolic resin and polyvinylpyrrolidone in ethylene glycol, heating to polymerize the resin and then removing the solvent under vacuum.
+The resulting material is cured and machined to the desired shape.

 SIRCA

 Silicone-impregnated reusable ceramic ablator (SIRCA) was also developed at NASA Ames Research Center and was used on the Backshell Interface Plate (BIP) of the Mars Pathfinder and Mars Exploration Rover (MER) aeroshells.
 The BIP was at the attachment points between the aeroshell's backshell (also called the afterbody or aft cover) and the cruise ring (also called the cruise stage).
 SIRCA was also the primary TPS material for the unsuccessful Deep Space 2 (DS/2) Mars impactor probes with their 0.35 m aeroshells.
 SIRCA is a monolithic, insulating material that can provide thermal protection through ablation.
 It is the only TPS material that can be machined to custom shapes and then applied directly to the spacecraft.
 There is no post-processing, heat treating, or additional coatings required (unlike Space Shuttle tiles).
 Since SIRCA can be machined to precise shapes, it can be applied as tiles, leading edge sections, full nose caps, or in any number of custom shapes or sizes.
 As of 1996, SIRCA had been demonstrated in backshell interface applications, but not yet as a forebody TPS material.